 Tabbed browsing enables users to open multiple webpages within a browser.

 However, opening lots of page tabs consumes more system resources and can slow down browsing speed.

 Using a browser that offers more optimization features would be a better idea.

-The best browser for opening multiple pages should include numerous built-in tab management options and have lots of tab management extensions for users to organize pages more efficiently.
+The best browser for opening multiple pages so that users can organize their webpages should include numerous built-in tab management options and have lots of tab management extensions for users to organize pages more efficiently.

-These are the best Windows browsers for opening lots of tabs without being heavy on your system.
+These are the best Windows browsers for opening lots of tabs without being a burden on your system’s resources.

 One of the best things about the UR browser, however, is that its users can tap into Chrome’s vast tab management extension repository.
 Thus, UR users can utilize all the best Chrome extensions for tab management.